onedebos/pusher-chat-app/README.md

 # Next.js + Pusher Channels

 This example shows how to build a Realtime chat application with Pusher and Next.JS serverless functions.
-The

 ## To run this example